Timeshare Reviews, Complaints, Scams and Information

 Get Out Of Your Timeshare

+A timeshare contract helps individuals obtain a unique form of vacation accommodation which offers many advantages and benefits.
+However, it is important to understand what these contracts are and their associated terms before signing one in order to make an informed decision.
 This blog post provides an overview of the basics of timeshare contracts, including different forms of timeshare agreements, important things to consider when reading a contract, and tips on what to do before signing.

-Definition of a timeshare contract
+Definition of a Timeshare Contract

+A timeshare contract is an agreement that enables a purchaser to use specific accommodations (usually a vacation home or resort) for a certain period of time.
 Generally, these contracts divide the ownership and rights over the accommodation between multiple parties, sometimes referred to as “co-owners.”
 In some cases, one party will own the entire property but rent out portions of it in set intervals.

 Timeshare contracts come in various forms.
 There are deeded and “right to use” agreements, wherein purchasers acquire a legal interest in property and “points” systems that allow users to trade their points for time at different properties.
+Fractional ownership is also an increasingly popular option where multiple parties agree to jointly own shares of the same property.
+Finally, there are club memberships whereby one can purchase access to a selection of properties with special discounts and benefits.

 Types of Timeshare Contracts